What is stye?

 The medical management or surgical removal of stye on eyelids depends on how early it is noticed or diagnosed.
 If you suspect stye on eyelids, you should discontinue contact lenses to prevent possible corneal infection.

-In the early stages when the stye swelling on the eyelid is still small, it can be managed with home remedies such as using hot compresses and cleaning the eyelids and eyelashes with mild soap and warm water.
+In the early stages when the stye swelling on the eyelid is still small, it can be managed with home remedies such as using hot compresses and cleaning the eyelids and eyelashes.
 If the involved eyelash is plucked, it promotes drainage of the collected pus if there is any.
 Warm compresses help promote drainage of the collected pus.

 If the swelling of stye is larger, additional treatment with medication like topical antibiotic ointment may be needed which may or may not be combined with a steroid.
 Eye drops are usually ineffective in the treatment of stye.
 If there is a need for treatment with medicines, a consultation with an ophthalmologist becomes necessary.

 Rarely, the infection may spread to cause cellulitis or even abscess involving the eyelid and surrounding the skin.
 If an abscess has formed, it is treated with oral or intravenous antibiotics along with surgical drainage of pus.

 A stab incision with surgical blade number 11 or 18-21 gauge needle at the site of pointing usually drains the pus.
 Single or multiple stabs may be required depending on the size of the abscess.